 Overview

-UMLCF (UnaMentis Markup Language Curriculum Format) is a JSON-based specification for educational content optimized for voice-based AI tutoring.
-Unlike traditional e-learning standards like SCORM or xAPI, UMLCF is built from the ground up for natural conversation.
+UMCF (UnaMentis Curriculum Format) is a JSON-based specification for educational content optimized for voice-based AI tutoring, built from the ground up for natural conversation.

 Key Characteristics